zeal18/transform/docs/source/transformers/lifted-transformers.rst

 .. important::

-  Chimney macros, during lifted transformer derivation, resolve implicit instance of ``TransformerFSupport`` for requested wrapper type constructor and use it in various places in emitted code.
+  The Transform macros, during lifted transformer derivation, resolve implicit instance of ``TransformerFSupport`` for requested wrapper type constructor and use it in various places in emitted code.